content-left-bg.png

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-Medium risk level
+Medium risk activities

-• an adult supervisor, working under the direct supervision of a registered teacher, with Orienteering Instructor coaching accreditation from Orienteering Queensland or equivalent.
+• an adult supervisor, working under the direct supervision of a registered teacher, with orienteering instructor coaching accreditation from Orienteering Queensland or equivalent.

-High risk level
+High risk activities

 • a registered teacher, or other adult supervisor working under the direct supervision of a registered teacher, with Learn and Play coaching accreditation from Orienteering Queensland or equivalent.